| QuickScore Elite Tutorials | ||

 don't already have it loaded.
 Click on the File menu, select Open and

 double-click on the TUTOR13.QSD entry in the file list box.
-The Controller Editor's control area has the following features:

 The Controller Editor's window has the following features: